golang/website/_content/doc/modules/gomod-ref.md

 * You've identified an issue with a dependency, have cloned the dependency's repository, and you're testing a fix with the local repository.

-Note that a `replace` directive alone does not does not add a module to the [module graph](/ref/mod#glos-module-graph).
+Note that a `replace` directive alone does not add a module to the [module graph](/ref/mod#glos-module-graph).
 A [`require` directive](#require) that refers to a replaced module version is also needed, either in the main module's `go.mod` file or a dependency's `go.mod` file.
 If you don't have a